 |Photo by Stephanie Keith for The New York Times|

 While waiting to escape New York City for a flight to London while she can, Smith heads out to a nearby ATM.
 She turns onto Broadway to find the streets deserted.
-Imagine New York City, Manhattan, the city that never sleeps… asleep?
+Imagine Manhattan in New York, the city that never sleeps… asleep?
 Subway ridership dipped lower than it had since its opening weekend back in 1904.

 Desolate, lonely, isolated.

 That leaves us wondering.
 Where are the New Yorkers?

 Looking back today, one year later, and more than 30,000 New Yorkers have died, restaurants and theatres are on the brink of bankruptcy, and hotels still remain mostly empty.
 While the city is beginning to open its eyes with the vaccines pouring in, one has to wonder whether life will truly return to how it was or if again, we will adapt to a new normal.

 Zadie mentions a powerful essay by writer Ottessa Moshfegh, author of My Year of Rest and Relaxation, which appeared in the Guardian last April.
 Ottessa's essay closes with:

 My dreams these days are about my husband falling out of love with me.
 I wake up desperate and shaky, imploring him to confirm that he has not abandoned me while I’ve been asleep.
 “I love you,” I say.
 “Do you still love me?”
 I understand that this is my mind resting on the only real thing it knows outside of itself: love.
 Without it, life is just “doing time”.